dsc-jiit-128/Hacktoberfest-HTML-Workshop/README.md

 <img src="https://developers.google.com/community/dsc/images/dsc_lockup.png" height="100px">

-This repository will contain, code for the task of HTML-Workshop.
+This repository contains, code for the task of HTML-Workshop.

 **How to contribute**